parsiya/semgrep-rs/README.md

 ```

 Rules in a policy are defined by rule ID.
 If you have created your rule index
 with complete IDs then you should use the same version here.
+E.g.,
+`path.to.file.id`.

 ### Serialize and Deserialize Policies
 Similar to rules you can create a `Policy` object from a YAML string and
-serialize it back to YAML.
+serialize it back to YAML, again.

 ```rust
 // read a policy from a file.